Ir para o conteúdo principal

 To compile the example, follow the steps:

-4. Build it with cmake --build . --config Release
+4. Finally build it with cmake --build . --config Release

 Creating a C Module Package

-First of all, create a new Package of type c-module, and add your .dll and .so files into the Package's root folder.
+First of all, create a new Package of type c-module, and add your .dll (windows) and/or .so (linux) files into the Package's root folder.
 Vai se parecer com isso:

 Packages/